williamdemeo/cs644-fall2022/spark/README.md

 3. If you look in the `build.sbt` file, you will see that the version of Spark on which we want to run our program is **version 2.4.8**.
 The reason for this is that we happen to know 2.4.8 is the version of Spark that's available on AWS.
-So, to test our `MovieSimilarity.jar` file, we need to download [Spark version 2.4.8](https://archive.apache.org/dist/spark/spark-2.4.8/spark-2.4.8-bin-hadoop2.7.tgz) from [here](https://archive.apache.org/dist/spark/spark-2.4.8/spark-2.4.8-bin-hadoop2.7.tgz).
+So, to test our `MovieSimilarity-assembly-1.0.jar` file, we need to download [Spark version 2.4.8](https://archive.apache.org/dist/spark/spark-2.4.8/spark-2.4.8-bin-hadoop2.7.tgz) from [here](https://archive.apache.org/dist/spark/spark-2.4.8/spark-2.4.8-bin-hadoop2.7.tgz).